Ukehi

-Ukehi or Ukei (誓占) was a Japanese Shinto divination ritual.
+Ukehi or Ukei (誓) is a divination ritual in Japan.
+The Early Middle Japanese form was ukefi, which is pronounced ukei in modern Japanese.

-Generally, it was a type of cleromancy which involved asking a question of the kami and coming to an answer through some type of sortition.
+Generally, it was a form of cleromancy that involved asking a question of the kami and arriving at an answer through some form of sortition.
 The belief was that the kami would influence the outcome of the sortition in order to communicate their will.

 Function and performance

-Hayashi Oen, a nineteenth-century practitioner of ukehi, identified six functions of the rite.
+Hayashi Ōen, a nineteenth-century practitioner of ukehi, identified six functions of the rite.
 He claimed it could be used to: